ecoruh/hdc/README.md

 ## Best practices

+- Plain passwords must not be stored anywhere.
-- Sensitive meta data required by `hdc` should be kept in environment files and should not be checked in.
+- Sensitive data should be kept in environment files.
+- Sensitive data should be encrypted.
-- Sensitive data should be encrypted and should not be checked in.
+- Sensitive data should not be checked in under source control.

 ## Web hosting